elliot627/LocalTodos/README.md

 LocalTodos
 ==========

-I'm getting on a flight and I don't want to have to pay for wifi just to use parse so I'm going to build a local version of the Todo app I've been working on.
+I'm getting on a flight to go on spring break and I don't want to have to pay for wifi just to use Parse, nor will I have internet at all times this week, so I'm going to build a local version of the Todo app I've been working on.

 It will be a simple todo list application without persistence, without user accounts, without priorities.
 Back to basics.